sopnode/oai5g-rru/README.md

 ### Testing

-At the end of the demo, few logs of the oai-gnb pod should be visible on the terminal.
+At the end of the demo, few logs of the oai-gnb pod should be visible on the terminal and if your scenario includes UEs, ping tests should be visible.

-To check logs of the different pods, you need first to log on one of the k8s workers or master nodes, e.g., *fit01*.
+To check logs of the different pods, you can do it through a k8s worker.
 For instance, to check the logs of the `oai-gnb` pod, run:

 ``` bash